tensorfreitas/lunatask-mcp/README.md

   `journal_entry`.
 Responses never include `name` or `content` because of end-to-end encryption.
 - `create_person`: Creates a new person/contact.
 Requires `first_name` and `last_name`.
 Optional fields include `relationship_strength` (one of `family`, `intimate-friends`, `close-friends`, `casual-friends`, `acquaintances`, `business-contacts`, or `almost-strangers`; defaults to `casual-friends`), external source metadata (`source`, `source_id`), and contact details (`email`, `birthday`, `phone`).
 Returns `{ "success": true, "person_id": "..." }` when created, or `{ "success": true, "duplicate": true, "message": "Person already exists for this source/source_id" }` when LunaTask responds with `204 No Content` for duplicates.
 Note: Custom fields for email, birthday, or phone must be defined in the LunaTask app first, otherwise returns a 422 validation error.
 - `create_person_timeline_note`: Creates a timeline note for an existing person.
 Requires `person_id` and `content`, accepts an optional `date` (`YYYY-MM-DD`).
 When `date` is omitted the LunaTask API stores the note against the current day.
 Returns `{ "success": true, "person_timeline_note_id": "..." }` on success.
 Validation, authentication, subscription, rate limit, timeout, and network errors map to structured error payloads, and invalid ISO dates are rejected client-side before hitting the API.
+- `delete_person`: Deletes a person/contact from LunaTask.
+Requires `person_id`.
+Returns `{ "success": true, "person_id": "...", "deleted_at": "...", "message": "Person deleted successfully" }` on success.
+Note: deletion is not idempotent - attempting to delete the same person twice will return a not found error.
+Validation, authentication, rate limit, timeout, and network errors map to structured error payloads.
 - `update_task`: Updates an existing task by ID.
 Supports partial updates—only the fields you pass (same set as create, minus the required `name`) are mutated.
 Returns `{ "success": true, "task": {...} }` with the full serialized task payload.
 - `delete_task`: Permanently deletes a task from LunaTask.
 Returns `{ "success": true, "task_id": "..." }`. **Deleted tasks cannot be recovered**, so invoke with caution.
 - `track_habit`: Logs habit activity for a specific habit ID and ISO date.
 Returns `{ "ok": true, "message": "Successfully tracked habit <id> on <date>" }` when the API confirms the event.